Teemu Pukki: Senior

 Pukki debuted in the Finland national team on 4 February 2009 when Stuart Baxter used him as a substitute against Japan in a friendly match played in Tokyo.
 He scored his fifth goal for his country on 22 March 2013, scoring the equaliser as Finland recorded a 1–1 draw at reigning world and European champions Spain in World Cup qualifying.
 In the 2018–19 UEFA Nations League, Finland won promotion from League C. Pukki scored the only goal of each of the Finns' first three matches, at home against Hungary and home and away to Estonia.
+In June 2019, he was named the Finnish Footballer of the Year based on his form for Norwich and Finland.
 Pukki scored ten goals in the UEFA Euro 2020 qualifiers to help Finland to qualify for the first major tournament, UEFA Euro 2020, in their history.
 Pukki was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
 Pukki played in all 3 international games at the UEFA Euro 2020 tournament.
 He failed to score in any of these matches however, and Finland was placed 3rd in Group B following a 2–0 defeat to Belgium on 21 June 2021.
 They were subsequently knocked out of the tournament.

-On 12 October 2021, Pukki scored twice in a 2022 FIFA World Cup qualifier against Kazakhstan to overtake Jari Litmanen as the Finnish national team’s all-time top goalscorer.
+On 12 October 2021, Pukki scored twice in a 2022 FIFA World Cup qualifier against Kazakhstan to overtake Jari Litmanen as the Finnish national team's all-time top goalscorer.
+In the 2022–23 UEFA Nations League B, Pukki scored three goals in six matches.
+In 2023, Pukki played 10 games in the UEFA Euro 2024 qualification campaign scoring twice and giving 5 assists.

+Pukki announced his retirement from international football with the conclusion of the 2026 World Cup qualifying campaign.
+He made his final appearance on 17 November 2025, netting a goal in a 4–0 friendly win over Andorra, finishing his career with a record 43 goals in 133 matches.

+Personal life

+Pukki is married and has two children with his wife.
+In September 2023, she was expecting their third child.
+In January 2024 Pukki invested, along with Lukas Hradecky and Matej Hradecky, in a restaurant business in Helsinki.

+Pukki is represented by his childhood friend Teemu Turunen.

+In October 2024, Pukki invested in his former club Kotkan Työväen Palloilijat, and is currently a minority shareholder of KTP.